jacksonianrtaylor/movie_rec_proj/README.md

 ### User Types:

-It is important to distinguish svd users, train user, and test users.
+It is important to distinguish SVD users, train user, and test users.

 SVD users are users that only contribute to the training.
 Their ratings are used as inputs to the iterative_svd function.

-On the other hand, train and test users have ratings to pass to the iterative_svd function and they also have exactly one movie rating to be predicted by the svd.
+On the other hand, train and test users have ratings to pass to the iterative_svd function to train the model and they also have exactly one movie rating to be predicted by the SVD.

-The number of test users are limited because of the problem statement in the goal section. furthermore, train users should have the same bounds as the test users because the trained model should value features in the same way that gives the most accurate prediction to the test ratings.
+The number of test users are limited because of the problem statement in the [goal section](#Project-Goal).
+Furthermore, train users should have the same bounds as the test users because the trained model should value features in the same way that gives the most accurate prediction for the test ratings.
 It should not over or under inflate certain features by using more or less data to support them.

-svd users dont have these restrictions and therefore should have more ratings. intuitively, the more svd ratings per user, the more it can contribute to the test and train predictions.
+SVD users dont have these restrictions and therefore should have more ratings.
+Intuitively, the more SVD ratings per user, the more it can contribute to the test and train predictions.

-currently the svd users bounds are (20-30) ratings while test and train user bound are (5-10) ratings.
+Currently the SVD users bounds are (20-30) ratings while test and train user bound are (5-10) ratings.
-To keep things simpler this was not part of the optmization process in bayesian_optimization.ipynb and the values are by no means optmial.
+To keep things simpler this was not part of the optmization process in [bayesian_optimization.ipynb](bayesian_optimization.ipynb) and the values are by no means optmial.
-Also, due to the sheer combinations of the min and max of the bounds it is better to optmize them manually.
+Also, due to the sheer combinations of the min and max of the bounds, it may be better to optimize them manually.

 ### Feature_3:

-Feature_3 is the prediction from the terms of the trained SVD for a (user, movie) combination:
+Feature_3 is the prediction from the terms of the trained SVD for a (user, movie) combination: (overall_average+b1[u]+b2[i]+np.dot(p[u],q[i]))\
-(overall_average+b1[u]+b2[i]+np.dot(p[u],q[i]))
-where u represnt the users index and i represents the movies index to be rated.
+where u represents the users index and i represents the movies index to be rated.

-Before this prediction is made the svd_iterative function undergoes a process where it trains the SVD to make... predictions with (overall_average+b1[u]+b2[i]+np.dot(p[u],q[i])) by using stochastic gradient descent to changes the variables b1[u], b2[i], q[i], p[u] in the direction that minimizes the error between an actual rating and (overall_average+b1[u]+b2[i]+np.dot(p[u],q[i])).
+Before this prediction is made the svd_iterative function undergoes a process where it trains the SVD to make predictions with (overall_average+b1[u]+b2[i]+np.dot(p[u],q[i])) by using stochastic gradient descent to change the variables b1[u], b2[i], q[i], p[u] in the direction that minimizes the error between an actual rating and (overall_average+b1[u]+b2[i]+np.dot(p[u],q[i])).

-Initial Conditions:
+Initial Conditions:\

-Users factors:
+overall_average: The average of all ratings used to train the SVD model (does not change in training)\
-p = gen_input.normal(0, .1, (nof_users, n))
+Users factors: p = gen_input.normal(0, .1, (nof_users, n))\

-Item factors:
-q = gen_input.normal(0, .1, (nof_movies, n))
+Item factors: q = gen_input.normal(0, .1, (nof_movies, n))\

-User biases:
-b1 = np.zeros(nof_users)
+User biases: b1 = np.zeros(nof_users)\

-Movie biases:
-b2 = np.zeros(nof_movies)
+Movie biases: b2 = np.zeros(nof_movies)

-#### Bayesian Optimization
+#### Bayesian Optimization:

-The baysian optmization process is critical to the effectiveness of feature_3 in the final model.
+The Bayesian Optmization process is critical to the effectiveness of feature_3 in the final model.
 This means that tuning the hyperparameters to the iterative svd funciton goes a long way.

 This is what sparked the creation of the other notebook: [bayesian_optimization.ipynb](bayesian_optimization.ipynb)